ShevAVl/HappyLilAccident/README.md

 A discord bot prototype for the *"Attic Dwellers"* server

 ## dependencies:
 language - python 3.11
 modules - in dependencies.txt
-to install the modules - pip install -r dependencies.txt
+to install the modules: pip install -r dependencies.txt

 ## Features:
 <ul>